gnubodhi/clarity_within_madness/README.md

 # clarity_within_madness

-"What is the middle path of war?"
+"What is the middle path of power and peace?"
+Equinimity.

+What is the middle path between inferiority and superiority?
 Equinimity.

 The enlightened schizophrenic is still schizophrenic, just not abosrbed in it.